KnotFalse/Deadlock-Character-Analysis/README.md

 ## Deployment

-- `.github/workflows/pages-deploy.yml` builds `website/dist` and publishes it to GitHub Pages on every push to `main` (or on manual dispatch).
+- React Pages: `.github/workflows/pages-deploy.yml` builds `website/dist` and publishes to GitHub Pages.
-- The Vite config uses relative asset paths so the bundle works both locally and on Pages.
+- SvelteKit previews: `.github/workflows/website-sveltekit-build.yml` builds, runs Playwright, uploads `build/` as an artifact, and comments on PRs with a link.
+No Pages deploy from SvelteKit yet.

 To perform a manual preview without the workflow:
 ```bash